 WooCommerce → Settings → Advanced

-You can also create and setup the Terms and Conditions of the store and how it would be visible at the storefront.
-If you do not understand the rest of the variables, it is better that you do not touch anything and complete the configuration process.
+You can also create and set up the Terms and Conditions of the store and how it would be visible at the storefront.
+If you do not understand the rest of the variables, it is better not to touch anything and complete the configuration process.

 WooCommerce → Status

 In addition to the regular WooCommerce “Settings” section, you should also consider the “System Status” and “Extensions” sections.